-Contract Services and Grant Revenue.
+Contract Services, Grant and Royalty Revenue

 We recognize revenue from contract services and federal government research grants during the period in which the related expenditures are incurred and related payments for those services are received or collection is reasonably assured.
+Royalties to be received based on sales of licensed products by our partners incorporating our licensed technology are recognized when received.